hypo69/hypo/docs/gemini/out/en/doc/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Content Strategy Ideas.None.md

 ### Introduction

 The rise of remote work has transformed the way we work and live.
-This strategy provides valuable advice on best practices for remote work.
+This Startegy provides valuable advice on best practices for remote work.

 ### Content Types